Sopiro/DynamicBVH/README.md

 # Dynamic Bounding Volume Hierarchies
 Dynamic BVH(Dynamic AABB tree) implementation in TypeScript.

-Dynamic BVH is one of the spatial partitioning algorithms.
-You can accelerate a operation like volumetric querying and ray casting with this data structure.
+Dynamic BVH is one of the spatial partitioning data structures.
+You can accelerate a operation like volumetric querying and ray casting with BVH.
 The code is written for 2D, but can be easily extended to 3D or higher dimensions.

-*I used this algorithm for my physics engine to accelerate the broad phase collision detection process!*

 ---